 About the Author

 She specializes in clinical psychotherapy to treat children, adolescents and adults with anxiety, behavior and trauma difficulties.
-She is a certified EMDR therapist, consultant in training, and Regional Coordinator of the Westchester EMDR Regional Network.
+She is a certified EMDR therapist and EMDR Approved Consultant for EMDR Trained Therapists.

 Dana is also a business marketing coach for wellness practitioners who are looking to build and grow their private practice.
 For more information, visit dana.carretta.com